Account Manager VS. Account Executive: A Comparative Guide (2024)

 Account Executive

 Experienced Sales Representatives can move up to become Account Executives.
-In this role, they take on more significant responsibilities, handling larger clients and more complex sales processes.
+They take on more significant responsibilities in this role, handling larger clients and more complex sales processes.
 Account Executives focus on building relationships and closing deals to meet sales targets.

 Senior Account Executive

 Account Executives who consistently meet or exceed their sales targets may be promoted to Senior Account Executives.
-In this position, they handle high-value clients and larger sales opportunities, contributing significantly to the company's revenue.
+They handle high-value clients and larger sales opportunities in this position, contributing significantly to the company's revenue.

 Sales Manager